 We have another fantastic valentines keepsake for you today with these beautiful heart cutout tealight holders made with microwaveable clay.
 Yes, clay that you can dry in the microwave.
 We are totally in love with this stuff and it is perfect for things that are vertical as it is a lot lighter than standard air-drying clay, so there is no droop!

 We first used microwave drying clay with our Christmas fingerprint decorations and we totally fell for it, so decided to give it a try for the microwave clay heart shaped ring dish.
 The microwave clay is much lighter weight that standard air drying clay, in fact is has almost no weight to it, but it is easier to work with for smaller children and it isnt as fibrous as standard air drying clay.
 A big bonus is it dried a beautiful bright white too.

 One of my favorite things about the festive season is trimming the tree.
 I love going through all of the ornaments and decorations, especially the homemade homes and hanging them as I reminisce about when we made them.
 This adorable white clay christmas fingerprint ornament is a take on our valentine fingerprint heart ornaments.

 We have made corn flour dough before, but using salt, however, I was keen to find a different recipe with more of a smooth texture that was a bit more malleable for the boys to use.
-We have tried Nurturestore’s 2 ingredient white dough and love it, but we also tried the following white clay recipe and the boys decided that this is their favorite go to salt dough replacement.
-How to make white clay:
+We have tried Nurturestore’s 2 ingredients white dough and love it, but we also tried the following white clay recipe and the boys decided that this is their favourite go-to salt dough replacement.